AdobeDocs/commerce-operations.en/help/configuration/security/overview.md

 ## Security resources

-The topics in the Security section of the Configuration guide are not comprehensive across all Commerce functionaility.
+The topics in the Security section of the Configuration guide are not comprehensive across all Commerce functionality.
 There are many important security-related topics in other Commerce guides, such as:

 - [PHP Developer guide](https://developer.adobe.com/commerce/php/development/security/) for information that Adobe Commerce and Magento Open Source developers can use to improve the security of the components that they build.
 - [Security and Compliance guide](https://devdocs.magento.com/security/security-and-compliance.html) for information about security, privacy, and regulation compliance, with links to technical resources.